craigargh/cfg-python/slides/session_4.md

 **Exercise 4.2:** Whenever I'm shopping and I buy some bread I always forget to buy butter.
 Create a list and if `'bread'` is in the list, add `'butter'` to the shopping list.

 Try running the program with and without bread in the list to check that your program works.

+Remember the `in` operator checks if an item is in a list and the `.append()` method adds an item to a list.

 Extension: Check if butter is already in the shopping list before adding it